ratwolfzero/Chladni_Figures/README.md

    - **Particles are not explicitly simulated**.
    - The mathematical model uses an ideal flexible **membrane** (like a drumhead) under tension, with sinusoidal eigenfunctions and eigenfrequencies proportional to \$\sqrt{m^2 + n^2}\$.
 This simplifies the physics of rigid **plates** with bending stiffness.
    - The membrane model was chosen for **computational efficiency**, allowing real-time interactive exploration.
-This approach successfully captures the qualitative behavior and visual essence of modal patterns, reproducing the kinds of figures observed when a real plate is driven by a bow or speaker.
+This approach successfully captures the qualitative behavior and visual essence of modal patterns, reproducing the kinds of figures observed when a real plate is driven by a bow.

 ---